+Recent work has focussed on performing surgery on quantum LDPC codes in a fixed-connectivity setting~\cite{he2025extractors,yoder2025tour}.
+There are aspects of the scheme presented in this work that function in a fixed-connectivity setting.
+For example, branches for each single-qubit individual logical Pauli operator could be constructed in advance, along with their expander graphs for gauging logical measurement, then branches deleted when required.
+However, the space overhead of doing this will be exorbitant, and including all the connectivity for all possible adapters even more so.
+How to attain a reasonable degree of parallelism in a fixed-connectivity regime, either at blocklengths of practical relevance for large quantum algorithms or in the asymptotic regime, without increasing space cost substantially remains an open question, which we leave for future work.

 The most important outstanding question for practical purposes is how much effect the combination of brute-force branching and measurement has on the circuit-level threshold of the code.
-Discerning this requires substantial circuit-level noise simulations and will depend heavily on the decoder, so we defer this to future work.
+Discerning this requires substantial circuit-level noise simulations and will depend heavily on the syndrome extraction circuits and decoder, so we also defer this to future work.